jina-ai/jina/README.md

 pip install jina
 ```

-To install Jina with extra dependencies, or on Raspberry Pi and other Linux system, please refer to the documentations.
+To install Jina with extra dependencies, or install it on Raspberry Pi and other Linux system, please refer to the documentations.

-### ...or Run with Docker Container
+#### ...or Run with Docker Container

-We provide a universal container image as small as 100MB that can be run on multiple architectures (e.g. x64, x86, arm-64/v7/v6), simply do:
+We provide a universal container image as small as 80MB that can be run on multiple architectures (e.g. x64, x86, arm-64/v7/v6), simply do:

 ```bash
 docker run jinaai/jina:master-debian